rakeru2006/HW1/Readme.md

 Even though accessibility is a broad topic that can include complex requirements, your tech lead has given you a small list of specific criteria to satisfy the project.
 These criteria are documented below in the Acceptance Criteria.

 **Important**: An important rule to follow when working with someone else's code is the **Scout Rule**, which recommends that you always leave the code a little cleaner than when you found it.

-   **The Boy Scout Rule can be summarized as: Leave your code better than you found it.
-Boy Scouts have a rule regarding camping, that they should leave the          campground cleaner than they found it**

 To impress clients, you should always go the extra mile and improve the codebase for long-term sustainability.
 For example, make sure that all links are functioning correctly.